Bogosort

-In computer science, bogosort (also known as permutation sort, stupid sort, slowsort or bozosort) is a sorting algorithm based on the generate and test paradigm.
+In computer science, bogosort (also known as permutation sort and stupid sort) is a sorting algorithm based on the generate and test paradigm.
 The function successively generates permutations of its input until it finds one that is sorted.
 It is not considered useful for sorting, but may be used for educational purposes, to contrast it with more efficient algorithms.
+The algorithm's name is a portmanteau of the words bogus and sort.

-Two versions of this algorithm exist: a deterministic version that enumerates all permutations until it hits a sorted one, and a randomized version that randomly permutes its input.
+Two versions of this algorithm exist: a deterministic version that enumerates all permutations until it hits a sorted one, and a randomized version that randomly permutes its input and checks whether it is sorted.
 An analogy for the working of the latter version is to sort a deck of cards by throwing the deck into the air, picking the cards up at random, and repeating the process until the deck is sorted.
-Its name is a portmanteau of the words bogus and sort.
+In a worst-case scenario with this version, the random source is of low quality and happens to make the sorted permutation unlikely to occur.

+Probabilistic analysis

+Although Bogosort is primarily discussed as a pedagogical example of an inefficient sorting algorithm, it can also be connected to basic probability theory.

+One way to analyze its expected behavior is to consider the probability of obtaining a sorted sequence after repeated random shuffles.
+This is analogous to the general formula for the probability of at least one success in a series of independent trials:

+Here, n represents the number of independent shuffles (trials).
+In the context of Bogosort, a "success" corresponds to producing a sorted permutation, while a "failure" corresponds to producing an unsorted permutation.
+Since only one of the n! possible permutations is sorted, the probability of success in a single trial is $1/n!$.
+Thus, the probability of obtaining a sorted list within k shuffles is:

+This framing highlights the extreme inefficiency of Bogosort: even for modest values of n, the probability of success remains vanishingly small unless k is astronomically large.

 Description of the algorithm

+Pseudocode

 The following is a description of the randomized algorithm in pseudocode: